ItsRamiz/eXplainableAI/README.md

 - **Locked/Unlocked Doors**: Set up doors that require agents to unlock them using specific keys, creating more advanced task sequences and introducing dependencies between objects and rewards.

 - **Goals**: Define the end goals for the agent, whether it's reaching a specific location, collecting an object, or triggering a certain event.
 These goals help shape the agent’s learning process and influence its behavior within the environment.

-- **Reward System**: Users can customize the reward system, which plays a critical role in reinforcement learning.
-This includes defining the rewards or penalties agents receive for achieving goals, making mistakes, or interacting with various elements in the environment.

 The custom environments are fully compatible with all the features above provided by the system.